 Phoenix Sky Harbor International Airport saw nearly 45 million passengers in 2022, cementing it as one of the busiest airports in the USA.
 The airport features over 120 gates and 3 runways.
 Over 1,200 flights take off from and land at PHX daily.

-PHX serves as a hub for 3 airlines: Southwest Airlines, American Airlines, and Frontier Airlines.
+PHX is a hub for 3 airlines: Southwest Airlines, American Airlines, and Frontier Airlines.
 Of the 3, American Airlines operates the most flights out of Phoenix Sky Harbor International Airport

 10. Miami International Airport (MIA)

-Coming in last on the list of the top 10 busiest airports in the USA is Miami International Airport.
-The airport covers 3,300 acres in Miami-Dade County, Florida.
-It is 8 miles from Downtown Miami.
+Miami International Airport is last on the list of the top 10 busiest airports in the USA.
+The airport covers 3,300 acres in Miami-Dade County, Florida, and is 8 miles from Downtown Miami.

-In 2021, Miami International Airport saw nearly 18 million passengers and operated over 1,000 flights per day.
-MIA is the busiest airport in Florida by total passengers and total aircraft movement.
+In 2021, Miami International Airport saw nearly 18 million passengers and operated over 1,000 daily flights.
+In terms of total passengers and aircraft movement, MIA is the busiest airport in Florida.

 In addition to being one of the busiest airports in the USA for passengers, Miami International Airport is also the busiest international cargo airport in the country.
 Over 50,000 cargo flights left the airport in 2022.

 Miami International Airport is the busiest airport in the USA for international passengers.
-It is a gateway that hosts over 13 million international passengers each year, making it 11th in the world.
+It is a gateway that hosts over 13 million international passengers annually, making it 11th globally.
 The high number of international passengers helps make MIA one of the busiest airports in the USA.

 The Busiest Airports in the USA See Millions of Passengers

 Airports all over the world see millions of passengers every year.
 But, few see as many as the busiest airports in the USA.
-In fact, the 8 busiest airports in the USA are also among the top 10 busiest airports in the world.
+The 8 busiest airports in the USA are also among the top 10 busiest airports in the world.

 If you’re planning a trip to the USA, check out our list of The Best City Breaks in the USA.